seanjackson1/baloney/README.md

 Credit Dave Feinberg for the code for running of the game.
 All bot logic by Sean Jackson.

-To try, run the main function in Baloney.java
+To try, run the main method in Baloney.java